 We have achieved significant improvements in Quality over the last few years, in infection control, clinical care pathway developments, harm free care reduction and improved patient experience.
 Whilst we are pleased with these improvements, we are continually looking at ways in which we can improve the quality and safety of the care we provide to or patients.

-In 2016 we launched our 3 year Quality Strategy
+In 2016 we launched our three-year Quality Strategy

 Nursing Care Indicators